S1l3ntC0nquer/MainBlog/Main_CX330/source/_posts/StudyNotes/Discrete-Mathematics-for-Muggles.md

 ## Terms Definitions

+- Set
-- Set: A well-defined collection of objects.
+  - A well-defined collection of objects.
 Neither order nor repetition is relevant for a  general set

+- Element
-- Element: Objects inside the set is called elements.
+  - Objects inside the set is called elements.
 They are said to be members of the set

+- Universe
-- Universe: The set that contains all possible elements relevant to a particular discussion or problem
+  - The set that contains all possible elements relevant to a particular discussion or problem

+- Subset
-- Subset: If every element of $C$ is an element of  $D$, then $C$ is a subset of $D$, which will be denoted by $C \subseteq D$
+  - If every element of $C$ is an element of  $D$, then $C$ is a subset of $D$, which will be denoted by $C \subseteq D$

+- Proper subset
-- Proper subset: If, in addition, $D$ contains an element that is not in $C$, then $C$ is called a proper subset of $D$.
+  - If, in addition, $D$ contains an element that is not in $C$, then $C$ is called a proper subset of $D$.
 It will be denoted by $C \subset D$

+- Cardinality
-- Cardinality: Also called size, the number of elements in a set, denoted by $|A|$.
+  - Also called size, the number of elements in a set, denoted by $|A|$

+- Equal
-- Equal: $C$ & $D$ are said to be equal when $C \subseteq D$ and $D \subseteq C$
+  - $C$ & $D$ are said to be equal when $C \subseteq D$ and $D \subseteq C$

 ## Subset Relations